Anh-Khoa-PC/spotflow-documentation/api/API Endpoints/Collections/authorize-collections.md

 ---
-title: Authorize Payment
+title: Authorize Payment Collection
+hide_title: true
 ---

-# Authorize Payment
+## Authorize Payment Collection

 This authorizes a payment by pre-approving the transaction before final validation.
 Authorization required could be PIN, OTP, 3DS, AVS, etc. For more details, check out <a target="_blank" href={"/accepting-payment"} style={{textDecoration: "underline"}}>our documentation</a>.